Karen J. Rooney, Ph.D.

 no |

-can sometimes be difficult for teachers actively involved
+be difficult for teachers actively involved in the teaching

-in the teaching process, but easy access to a card with designated
+process, but easy access to a card with designated spaces

-of manipulatives such as moving the pieces of an abacus, moving
+use of manipulatives such as moving the pieces of an abacus,

-colored macaroni from one container to another or shifting
+moving colored macaroni from one container to another

-rubberbands from one wrist to another are examples of creative
+or shifting rubberbands from one wrist to another are

 Time Sampling of Attention

-behavior which can be measured through the use of a time sampling
+can be measured through the use of a time sampling method

 behavior representing attention (Hallahan, Lloyd, Kosiewicz,